Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Adam++: a parameter-free version of Adam

 \end{theorem}

 Theorem~\ref{thm:adamdog_stochastic} gives the convergence guarantee for Adam++.
 To the best of our knowledge, this is the first convergence guarantee of a parameter-free version of Adam.
-Clearly, the bound in Theorem~\ref{thm:adamdog_stochastic} is of the same form as in Theorem~\ref{thm:adadog_stochastic} for AdaGrad++.
-Therefore, our comments on Theorem~\ref{thm:adadog_stochastic} also apply to Theorem~\ref{thm:adamdog_stochastic}: the bound holds with high probability when $l(\cdot)$ is bounded along the optimization trajectory $\xb_0,\ldots, \xb_T$.
-Moreover, similar to the bound for AdaGrad++, the quantity $\| \sbb_\tau \|_2$ is a key quantity: when $l(\xb)$ is bounded, the worst-case bound of $\| \sbb_\tau \|_2$ is $O(\sqrt{T})$, leading to a $\tilde{O}(1/\sqrt{T})$ convergence rate.
-However, if $\| \sbb_{\tau} \|_2 = O(T^{1/2 - \alpha})$ for some $\alpha \in (0,1/2)$, we can expect a faster convergence rate .
+The bound holds with high probability when $l(\cdot)$ is bounded along the optimization trajectory $\xb_0,\ldots, \xb_T$.
+As we explained before, it is reasonable to assume that $M_1, M_2$ and $M_3$ are constants up to logarithmic factors.
+The subsequent discussion proceeds under this assumption.
+Similar to the bound for AdaGrad++, the quantity $\| \sbb_\tau \|_2$ is a key quantity: when $l(\xb)$ is bounded, the worst-case bound of $\| \sbb_\tau \|_2$ is $O(\sqrt{T})$, leading to a $\tilde{O}(1/\sqrt{T})$ convergence rate.
+However, if $\| \sbb_{\tau} \|_2 = O(T^{1/2 - \alpha})$ for some $\alpha \in (0,1/2)$, we can expect a faster convergence rate.

 Clearly, we can also establish the counterparts of Corollaries~\ref{col:adadog_lipschitz} and \ref{col:adadog_better} for Adam++.
 However, to avoid repetitions, here we only give the corollary below as the counterpart of Corollary~\ref{col:adadog_better}.
-The counterpart of Corollary~\ref{col:adadog_lipschitz} can be obtrained by setting $\alpha = 0$.
+The counterpart of Corollary~\ref{col:adadog_lipschitz} can be obtained by setting $\alpha = 0$.

 \begin{corollary} Suppose that the assumptions in Theorem~\ref{thm:adamdog_stochastic} hold.
-Further assume that there exist $G >0$ such that $\l(\xb)\leq G$ and $\| \sbb_{\tau} \|_2 \leq G\cdot T^{1/2 - \alpha})$ for some $\alpha \in [0,1/2)$.
+Further assume that there exist $G >0$ such that $l(\xb)\leq G$ and $\| \sbb_{\tau} \|_2 \leq G\cdot T^{1/2 - \alpha}$ for some $\alpha \in [0,1/2)$.
 Then for any $\xb^*\in \RR^d$, with probability at least $1-\delta$, it holds that